TTLabs/EvaporateJS/README.md

 - The `progress()` and `complete()` callbacks now provide upload stats like transfer rate and time remaining.
 - Reduced memory footprint when calculating MD5 digests.

+New Features in v2.0.5:
+- Support for Node.js FileSystem (fs) ReadbleStreams.
+This means you can use Electron to upload a file directly from the file system's native File picker and avoid the usualy browser restrictions.

 To migrate to v2.0, [follow these instructions](#migrating-from-v1x-to-v20).

 #### Browser Compatibility